Epistemic Boundaries and Quantum Uncertainty: What Local Observers Can (Not) Predict: Discussion

 For example, the authors purport that their assumptions rule out pilot wave theory---which is true since (FR) does imply parameter independence (and is violated in Bohmian theories).
-But it is worth mentioning that pilot wave theory is signal-local while still being parameter \textit{dependent}.
-In fact, hidden variable theories are not a priori ruled out by the assumptions made in our approach.
-Regarding pilot wave theory our claim simply shows that the Bohmian configurations (if assumed to exist) cannot be jointly known by Maggie and Alice (although $z$ may still represent a Bohmian particle configuration) if they are to deterministically fix all measurement outcomes.\footnote{See also the idea of a coarse-grained hidden variable in Ghirardi and Romano's approach, which resembles the thought that the $z$ variables don't necessarily refer to the full ontic states \citep{Ghirardi-Romano-inequivalent}.}
+But it is worth mentioning that pilot wave theory is no-signalling while still being parameter \textit{dependent}.
+Hidden variable theories are not a priori ruled out by the assumptions made in our approach.
+Regarding pilot wave theory our claim shows that the Bohmian configurations (if assumed to exist) cannot be jointly known by Maggie and Alice (although $z$ may still represent a Bohmian particle configuration) if they are to deterministically fix all measurement outcomes.\footnote{See also the idea of a coarse-grained hidden variable in Ghirardi and Romano's approach, which resembles the thought that the $z$ variables don't necessarily refer to the full ontic states \citep{Ghirardi-Romano-inequivalent}.}

-Intriguingly, Maggie can in principle have knowledge of the outcomes of observables corresponding to non-commuting operators, but wouldn't be able to communicate that to Alice.
-As long as reliable intersubjectivity is violated, she can predict deterministically the outcomes $x$ of Alice's measurement for arbitrary settings $a$.
-In a hidden variable setting (e.g. see below in pilot wave theory) this is in fact possible whenever before the observer's memory is erased when interacting with the system.
-The result shows that Maggie cannot communicate that knowledge to Alice since that would disturb Maggie's record $z$ in order to reproduce the quantum statistics.
-In Everettian quantum mechanics a similar story can be told.
+\paragraph{Violations of Reliable Intersubjectivity.} Intriguingly, Maggie can in principle know the outcomes of observables corresponding to non-commuting operators, but wouldn't be able to communicate that to Alice.
+As long as reliable intersubjectivity is violated, she can predict deterministically the outcomes $x$ of Alice's measurement for arbitrary settings $a$ (see pilot wave theory below).
+Nevertheless, the result shows that Maggie cannot communicate that knowledge to Alice since that would invariably disturb Maggie's record of $z$.
+In Everettian quantum mechanics, a similar story can be told (see Everettian Quantum Mechanics below).
 However, there is no disturbance of the memory involved since the possible outcomes exist already in different branches, and Maggie's wave function branch will match the corresponding branch of Alice.
-In this case, reliable intersubjectivity is violated by introducing non-unique outcomes, i.e. $z$ doesn't posses a single definite value.
+In this case, reliable intersubjectivity is violated by introducing non-unique outcomes, i.e. $z$ doesn't possess a single definite value.

-Our result also connects to the quantum measurement problem.
-It is thus interesting to look at some of the quantum interpretations in the context of reliable intersubjectivity and predictive advantage.